 Sweet Potato Hummus

+- Simple hummus recipe.
 This recipe comes together quickly, effortlessly, and it only requires a few ingredients.

-- Sweet potatoes – you’ll need 2 sweet potatoes for a total of 1.5 lbs.
+- Sweet Potatoes: You’ll need 2 sweet potatoes for a total of 1.5 lbs.
 All sweet potatoes differ in weight so you may only need 1 large sweet potato for this recipe.

-- Olive oil – use more or less depending on how thick you want your hummus to be.
+- Olive Oil: Use more or less depending on how thick you want your hummus to be.

 - Add ingredients to a food processor.
 Once the potatoes are cool enough to handle, scrape the soft flesh into the bowl of a food processor.
 Add the chickpeas, lemon juice, tahini, garlic, salt and pepper.